maccalvert/parsimony_demo/README.md

+# Statistical demo of parsimony
-# The contained script contains a statistical demo of idea of parsimony.
+The contained script contains a statistical demo of idea of parsimony.
 It is adapted from Ecological Models and Data in R by Ben Bolker